It is the beginning of the year and what better time to sit down and think more intentionally about how we organize the hard part of our practice.

-- If you know of another hosting option that you like or use, please post in the comments sections blow.
+- If you know of another hosting option that you like or use, please post in the comments sections e.

 Second.
 Organize your site for easy access to the most important information.
 Who are the people visiting your site?
-It’s import that your site looks clean, loads fast, and is easy to accesss the information.
-Follow the one click rule – a visitor to your site should be able to access the information they are looking for by only clicking once.
+It’s important that your site looks clean, loads fast, and is easy to access information.
+Follow the one-click rule – a visitor to your site should be able to access the information they are looking for by only clicking once.

 - Possible Collaborators

 What is the information these users are looking for?
 We suggest organizing your site around these pages.

 - Artist or Company Bio